PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * Optionally use named parameter `/OutputDir:DirectoryPath`

 To process a single database, use `/Server` and `/DB`
+* The server is assumed to be Microsoft SQL Server
+* However, if `/PgUser` is provided (or `PgUser` is defined in the parameter file), will treat as a Postgres server

 Use `/DBList` to process several databases (separate names with commas)

 Use `/DBUser` and `/DBPass` to specify a username and password for connecting to a SQL Server instance